NBISweden/workshop_omicsint_ISMBECCB/precourse.md

 ##### Create the containers

 At this point you need to create the two containers for all Rstudio or Jupyter notebooks.
-You can do so by choosing one of the following options
+You can do so by choosing one of the following options:

-either [1.
-Downloading the image from Dockerhub](#download-image-from-dockerhub) or [2.
-Download the Dockerfiles and build the images].

 <details>
-  <summary markdown="span">**Download image from Dockerhub** (recommended)</summary>
+  <summary markdown="span">**> Download image from Dockerhub** (recommended)</summary>

   Pull and start the images
   ```